testfairy/docs/docs/061_Continuous_Integration/6_Microsoft_App_Center.md

 ![](/img/continuous-integration/appcntr-1.png)

-You will need to add your API KEY to the __Environment variables__ In the __Build configuration__ of the app:
+Add an environment variable named `$TESTFAIRY_UPLOAD_API_KEY` to the __Environment variables__ section of the __Build configuration__ of the app.

+After adding the variable add your API KEY to the field.
+Make sure to "lock" the API KEY you entered using the lock icon next to the variable.

 ![](/img/continuous-integration/appcntr-2.png)

-- Make sure to "lock" the API KEY you entered using the lock icon next to the variable.

 Now you can run the build.